yatharthb97/yatharthb97.github.io/content/projects/Correlator Card Notes.md

 \end{align}
 $$

-The computation of this mean is trivial and is performed in the DPU in the so-called *monitor channels.* **A monitor channel keeps track of the mean number of photons that arrive in a fixed gate time $TTL-gt$​​.**
+The computation of this mean is trivial and is performed in the DPU in the so-called *monitor channels.* **A monitor channel keeps track of the mean number of photons that arrive in a fixed gate time $TTL-gt$.**

 ### Autocorrelation function